chaoss/augur-community-reports/README.md

 ```
 pip install -r requirements.txt
 ```
-6. Install the necessary Python libraries for Python 3.8 and earlier
+6. Install the necessary Python libraries for Python 3.9 and later
 ```
-pip install -r requirements.txt
+pip install -r requirements3.9.txt
 ```
 7. Change into the directory of your clone
 ```